-If there were a popularity contest among all the available FHIR® interactions and operations, the clear winner would be a search interaction.
+If there were a popularity contest among all available FHIR® interactions and operations, the clear winner would be a search interaction.
 Learn the difference between interactions and operations.

 In other words, search is the most widely supported and versatile type of interaction, meaning that you can search for most resources.